RunOnFlux/flux-pg-cluster/README.md

 1. **Deploy on Flux**:
    - Add a component for PostgreSQL
    - Use the official Docker image: `runonflux/flux-pg-cluster:latest`
+   - Set Container Data for the component to `/var/lib/postgresql/data`
-   - USe the following sample to set the environment variables for the PostgreSQL:
+   - USe the following sample to set the environment variables for PostgreSQL component:
 ```json
 [
     "APP_NAME=your-app-name",